-Mount Rose Trail is a 10.6 mile moderately trafficked loop trail located near Incline Village, NV that features a waterfall and is rated as moderate.
+Mount Rose Trail is a 10.6 mile moderately trafficked loop trail located near Incline Village, Nevada that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs and horses are also able to use this trail.

 cross country skiing